riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

     expect(tasks.length).toEqual(1);
     expect(tasks[0]).toEqual('Bob - This is a public task');
     done();
-  }, 400);
+  }, 800);
 });
 {% endhighlight %}
 </div>

 With this test we first make sure we are signed out, and then in the `expect` section of the test we ensure only the public task is displayed.
 Note we need to wrap the `logout()` call in it's own timeout.
-Without this the expect sections for these tests seemed to execute before the user is logged out or logged in (as per the next 2 tests), causing the tests to fail.
+Without this the expect section for this test executes before the user is logged out, causing the tests to fail.

+Next we'll test that the private task that `Bob` owns doesn't appear for `Sally`.

 <div class="no-select-button">
 {% highlight JavaScript %}
 it ("should not show up for user's that do not own the task", function(done) {
   Meteor.setTimeout(function() {
     Package.testing.TestUser.login.Sally();
-  }, 200);
+  }, 400);

   Meteor.setTimeout(function() {
     var tasks = TodosSpecHelper.retrieveTasksFromUI();